Authentication and authorization in DTREstimated reading time: 1 minute

 Extend the permissions by adding the user to a team.

-To extend a user’s permission and manage their permissions over repositories, you add the user to a team.
+To extend a user’s permission and manage the user’s permissions over repositories, you add the user to a team.
 A team defines the permissions users have for a set of repositories.

 Organizations and teams